TonichaB/Niche-Crystals/README.md

 Using Balsamiq during the planning stage of this build I was able to create wireframes for each page and mobile view to use as a guide when building the website.

+## Search Engine Optimization
+In order to improve the optimization of the website's content relevance, and the quality and quantity of website traffic I have included `<meta>` tags within the head elements.
+These tags will create the small description for the website when coming up within the output of a search engine, alongside the addition of keywords to increase the ranking of the website on the search engine's output.

 ### Home Page

 ![wireframe image of homepage](X)